Amortization: –A gradual paying off of a debt by regular periodic installments which include interest and principal.

 Loan to Value: – Relationship between the loan and purchase price.
 Take the loan amount and divide by the purchase price to calculate the LTV.

-Multiple Listing Service: – Database that contains properties for sale.
+Multiple listing Service: – Database that contains properties for sale.

 Net Operating Income: – Gross operating income less all operating expenses.
-It is a very important figure when estimating property value.

 A: Newest, built within last 10 years, clean, amenities, less risk, white collar workers.
 More expensive and less cash return.